Larrabee (microarchitecture): Comparison with Intel GMA

 Intel began integrating a line of GPUs onto motherboards under the Intel GMA brand in 2004.
 Being integrated onto motherboards (newer versions, such as those released with Sandy Bridge, are incorporated onto the same die as the CPU) these chips were not sold separately.
 Though the low cost and power consumption of Intel GMA chips made them suitable for small laptops and less demanding tasks, they lack the 3D graphics processing power to compete with contemporary Nvidia and AMD/ATI GPUs for a share of the high-end gaming computer market, the HPC market, or a place in popular video game consoles.
 In contrast, Larrabee was to be sold as a discrete GPU, separate from motherboards, and was expected to perform well enough for consideration in the next generation of video game consoles.

 The team working on Larrabee was separate from the Intel GMA team.
 The hardware was designed by a newly formed team at Intel's Hillsboro, Oregon, site, separate from those that designed the Nehalem.
 The software and drivers were written by a newly formed team.
 The 3D stack specifically was written by developers at RAD Game Tools (including Michael Abrash).

-The Intel Visual Computing Institute will research basic and applied technologies that could be applied to Larrabee-based products.
+The Intel Visual Computing Institute researched basic and applied technologies that could be applied to Larrabee-based products.